-- 11.1 Monthly reports are prepared by School Business Professional and the Head teacher and consolidated by the Finance Manager and the Finance Director.
+- 11.1 Monthly reports are prepared by the Finance Business Partner in conjunction with the School Business Professional and the Head teacher and consolidated by the Finance Manager and the Finance Director.
 The reports include: - a) actual income and expenditure against budget (shown as month to date and cumulatively) - b) a revised forecast outturn for the financial year - c) balance sheet - d) cash flow forecast - e) capital report - f) summary commentary for each academy & cost centre highlighting and explaining variances. - 11.2 Any potential overspend against the budget must in the first instance be discussed with the executive team and the Head teacher. - 11.3 The monthly reports are sent to the accounting officer, the Executive Team, the FSC, the Chair of Trustees and the Chair of the LGB.